Quasiprobabilities in quantum thermodynamics and many-body systems: Quasiprobabilities

 \subsubsection{Distribution and characteristic function of KDQ}

-As mentioned in the previous sections, the KDQ $q(s_1,s_2)$ describes the joint probability of the pairs of outcomes $(o_{s_1},o_{s_2})$ from measuring the quantum observables $\mathcal{O}_{1}(t_1)$ and $\mathcal{O}_{2}(t_2)$ at times $t_1$ and $t_2$, initial and final times of the quantum process in analysis, with $t_1 < t_2$.
+As mentioned in the previous sections, the KDQ $q(s_1,s_2)$ describes the joint probability of the outcomes' pairs $(o_{s_1},o_{s_2})$ from measuring the quantum observables $\mathcal{O}_{1}(t_1)$ and $\mathcal{O}_{2}(t_2)$ at times $t_1$ and $t_2$, initial and final times of the quantum process in analysis, with $t_1 < t_2$.
 The individual outcomes $s_1$ and $s_2$ correspond to the eigenvalues of the observables in Eq.~\eqref{eq:O_ti}.

 Let us introduce the generic difference of outcomes

 such that $\Delta o_{s_1,s_2} = o_{s_2}(t_2) - o_{s_1}(t_1)$.
 The number of values that $\Delta o$ can take depends on the combinations of all possible measurement outcomes at $t_1, t_2$.
 Therefore, the KDQ distribution of $\Delta o$ is defined by